Learn Programming in these Simple steps

 Try Online courses

 If you want more control over your learning schedule (or don’t want to go at it alone), an online coding course might be a better option than an in-person coding boot camp.
-However, there are many different online classes that teach the same programming languages, and it can be hard to figure out which one is truly worth your time and money.

 Find a mentor

 Seeking help from professionals while learning a new skill is never looked down upon.
 As with many professions, a fellow programmer will likely not feel any hitch in sharing their knowledge with you.
-In most cases, they have been in the same position as you find yourself to be in now, and help will be forthcoming.

-You may need help with understanding where the bug in your program is or when getting stuck in a debugging effort.
 Like solving a Sudoku game or a crossword puzzle, the other person’s glance might go straight to the point, which might have escaped your attention all day long.

-Practice with personal projects
+Practice with Personal Projects

 No matter how many certificates and coding workshops you complete, or how many programming languages you learn, the proof of your coding skills will be in your programming project.
 While your personal project doesn’t have to be as ambitious as creating the next Google Maps, it should be something you’d want to work on 24/7 to constantly improve and expand its scope.